 Hollywood Beach - Oxnard, CA

 About an hour north of Los Angeles, you'll find the sprawling, often nearly empty Hollywood Beach.
-Escape for the day to enjoy free parking and volleyball courts, plenty of space for kite flying and a long stretch of shore, perfect for little ones who love splashing in the waves.
+Escape for the day to enjoy free parking, volleyball courts, plus plenty of space for kite flying and a long stretch of shore, perfect for little ones who love splashing in the waves.
+Not to mention, gorgeous views of the Channel Islands—you might even see whales migrating!

 Harbor Blvd. in Channel Islands Harbor